About

 I'm the leader of the PhD student council of NORA - the Norwegian Artificial Intelligence Research Consortium's Research School, and a school board member.

-Furthermore, through an additional post as a researcher at the National Center for e-Health Research, I'm studying the implementation and initial use of a platform for AI applications at a larger healthcare trust.
+Furthermore, I have an additional research position at the National Center for e-Health Research and the project 'Better Use of Artificial Intelligence in Norwegian Specialist Health Services'.
+As a part of this job, I'm studying the implementation and initial use of a platform for AI applications at a larger hospital trust.

 For full CV, see LinkedIn: https://www.linkedin.com/in/mkanneloenning